LucyHCollins/Teacher_Turnover/README.md

 Average Certified and Classified Staff Data > Certified Salaries (1985-2025)

 ## Data Summary
 Three main data sets were included in the analysis.
 Teacher Salary included the average certified salary for each of Kentucky's school districts for the 2023-2024 school year.
 The Turnvover Percent reports what percentage of teachers did not return to work in the same district.
 This includes both teachers who left the teaching profession and teachers who changed districts.
-The Working Conditions data set included ratings given by the teachers anonymously on the bi-annual Imapct Survey.
+The Working Conditions data set includes ratings given by the teachers anonymously on the bi-annual Imapct Survey.
 I used three working conditions: school leadership, managing student behavior, and school climate.

 ### Data Dictionary
  | Column Name | Description | Data Type |